kzsoftworks/kztemplate-barry/README.md

    ```

    **For VS Code:**
    ```bash
    code .
    ```
    - Open `ASSISTANT_SETUP_GUIDE.md`
    - Start the conversation with:
      ```
      "Hi!
 I'd like to set up this template.
 Can you help me get started?"
      ```
-   - The AI will guide you through:
-     - Installing dependencies
-     - Setting up authentication
-     - Configuring your database
-     - Deploying to production
-     - And more!

-   💡 **Pro tip**: The AI Assistant understands natural language, so feel free to ask questions like:

-   - "What do I need to install first?"
-   - "How do I set up Auth0?"
-   - "Can you help me deploy to Vercel?"
-   - "What should I do next?"

 ## How the AI Assistant Works